BuildingSync/schema/proposals/2020/Change Primary to Principal HVAC.md

 ## Implementation
 Change the element name to `auc:PrincipalHVACSystemType`, and update annotation documentation to say principal.

+## Decision
+We will allow users to use _either_ `auc:PrimaryHVACSystemType` or `auc:PrincipalHVACSystemType` for now, and add a warning that `PrimaryHVACSystemType` is being deprecated.
+It should be fully removed in the next major version.

 ## References

 Standard 211 5.3.4